creifenscheid/db_rector/README.md

 ### Note
 If the sys_template record has been adjusted after the rector process or the applying of the rector result, the corresponding rector model is going to be reset.<br>
 So the updated sys_template typoscript can be processed again.

-## Installation

-Install this extension via `composer req --dev creifenscheid/db-rector` or download it from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/db_rector/) and activate the extension in the Extension Manager of your TYPO3 installation.

 ### Known working setups